This Slow Cooker White Bean Chicken Chili recipe is sure to hit the spot on a cold day!

 - Place chicken in slow cooker and pour tomatoes, beans, chiles and spices over the top.

-- Add garlic and onion to slow cooker with 1½ c. chicken stock.
+- Add garlic and onion to slow cooker with 1 ½ c chicken stock and stir.

 - Cook on high for 4-5 hours or low for 6-8 hours.

-- hour before serving adding cheese and stir.
+- An hour before serving add cheese and stir.

 - sour cream or plain greek yogurt